Digital-Identity-Labs/mdqt/README.md

 environment and various XML libraries).
 To make it easier to install a basic MDQT we've made XML signature verification an optional feature.

-To enable signature verification, you must also install the `xmdsig` gem:
+To enable signature verification you must also install the `xmdsig` gem:

     $ sudo gem install xmldsig

 The `xmldsig` gem will install Nokogiri, and Nokogiri will try to build itself.
-If you encounter any problems installing Nokogiri, the [Installing Nokogiri](http://www.nokogiri.org/tutorials/installing_nokogiri.html) documentation is very helpful.
+If you encounter any problems installing Nokogiri the [Installing Nokogiri](http://www.nokogiri.org/tutorials/installing_nokogiri.html) documentation is very helpful.